corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 {{< /tabs >}}

-We can also choose to send the transaction to additional parties who aren’t one of the state’s participants:
+You can choose to send the transaction to additional parties who aren’t one of the state’s participants:

 {{< tabs name="tabs-14" >}}
 {{% tab name="kotlin" %}}